mrumkovskis/wabase-wiki/View-Get.md

 select u.id, concat_ws(' ',u.name,u.surname) as full_name, u.sex, u,date_of_birth from users
 ```

+**#TODO** sortable, comment, no update, readonly options

+**#TODO** concat_ws(' ', vards, uzvards) %~~~% :q?

 ### Filter section

-Whenever we request a list of some kind, quickly after that we need to filter some of
+Whenever we request a list of some kind, quickly after that we need to filter some of those items out.
+It is very easy
-those items.
-It is very easy to do this with wabase, all you need to do is to add `filter` setting after the
+to do this with wabase, all you need to do is to add `filter` clause after the `fields` clause.
+For instance, in
-`fields` setting.
-For instance, in order to filter out all the males, all we need to do is add `sex = "male"` in the
+order to filter out all the males, all we need to do is add `sex = 'male'` in the filter setting.
-filter setting.

 ```
 name: user